 I’ve grown up eating this for breakfast and I really don’t know why.
 But I guess my mum would put this together when she had extra rice leftover from the previous night.
 Squeeze some lime juice, stir fry a few things and you have this piping hot, lemony rice dish that’s ready in five minutes tops!
 She would grate some coconut on top and really – I can’t forget the smell!

 Also, let me clarify this – this recipe is actually made with limes, at least in India.
-Limes have a stronger flavour, are more tart than lemons and therefore perfect for this recipe.
+Limes have a stronger flavor, are more tart than lemons and therefore perfect for this recipe.
 But lemons will work just as well here.
 We are not going to differentiate between the two for this recipe.

 Traditionally, two different kinds of dals or lentils are added to chitranna (thats what its called in South India), but I’m breaking some rules here, and making this with cashew nuts instead.
 Because I love the crunch and bite of cashews and the day I made this, I had run out of both those lentils.
 But I really couldn’t tell the difference.